manticoreos/manticore/README.md

 * Pekka Enberg, Ashwin Rao, and Sasu Tarkoma.
 2019.
 [I/O Is Faster Than the CPU – Let’s Partition Resources and Eliminate (Most) OS Abstractions](http://penberg.org/parakernel-hotos19.pdf).
 HotOS '19

-## Contributing
+## Community and Contributing

-Bug reports and pull requests are welcome!
+If you have questions or comments, please join the [Manticore Slack](https://join.slack.com/t/manticoreos/shared_invite/zt-10516cdkl-uXnQeqGXq8Lkz0Z0kp_LnQ)!
+Bug reports and pull requests are also welcome!

 Please note that this project is released with a Contributor Code of Conduct.
 By participating in this project you agree to abide by its terms.
 See [Code of Coduct](code-of-conduct.md) for details.